janfuhrer/it-security-docs/docs/themes/Blockchain.md

 **Conflicting blocks**

 It's possible that two miners mine a block at the same time.
 This means that one partition of the network has has Block A as latest block and the other partition has Block B as latest block.
-This problem is easily solved by the fact that bitcoins protocol always choses the longest chain.
+This problem is easily solved by the fact that bitcoins protocol always chooses the longest chain.
 If a miner which has Block A as latest block mines Block C then all nodes which have Block B as latest block will notice that they are not part of the longest chain anymore and will have to either resync with the rest of the network or fork.

 **Forking**